 Let’s go to the next tab, the ‘Revenue’.
 Here, you can find the Tracking ID used to place the order, as in the ‘Ordered Items’ tab covered above.
 The next field also deals with the clicks on the Affiliate link, as in the previous tab.
 Next to it, you’ll find the ‘Total Items Shipped’.
 In the next field, ‘Total Revenue’, you’ll find the turnover – the revenue made through your Affiliate link.
-The last field in this summary, ‘Total Advertising Fee’, shows you the total of advertising fees listed by Tracking ID.
+The last field in this summary, ‘Total Commission Incomes’, shows you the total of commission incomes listed by Tracking ID.

 As before, you can initially select the ‘Last 30 Days’ period, then select the ‘Group By Tracking ID’ drop-down menu.
 In addition to grouping by Tracking ID, you can group by date and category from here.

 Finally, let’s take a look at the ‘Link Type Performance’ tab.
 Here, you have access to a precise overview of the performance data from your used Affiliate links.
 Direct requests to the Amazon Product Advertising API (PA API) are also included.